 Step 1: Downloading Rkhunter

-First download the latest stable version of Rkhunter tool by going to http://www.rootkit.nl/projects/rootkit_hunter.html or use below Wget command to download it on your systems.
+First, download the latest stable version of the Rkhunter tool by going to http://rkhunter.sourceforge.net/ or use the below Wget command to download it on your systems.

 Step 2: Installing Rkhunter

 Once you have downloaded the latest version, run the following commands as a root user to install it.

 # tar -xvf rkhunter-1.4.6.tar.gz # cd rkhunter-1.4.6 # ./installer.sh --layout default --install